JonBay/daily-calendar/README.md

   - [Questions](#questions)

   ## Installation
-  Clone the repository and open the index.html in a web browser.
+  Clone the repository and open the index.html in a web browser or view it here https://jonbay.github.io/daily-calendar/

   ## Usage
   This website can be used to track the events in your day.